razluta/AnimationMemoryUsageInUnity/README.md

 # Animation Memory Usage in Unity [![License](https://img.shields.io/badge/License-MIT-lightgrey.svg?style=flat)](http://mit-license.org)
 This repository attempts to best analyze all possible outcomes that could result in less than optimal memory usage when bringing in different types of 3D animations into Unity.
+While animations are not typically the most memory intensive assets in a project, many 3D mobile games are very animation heavy and as such animation represents a significant part of the data that needs optimization.

 ## Conclusions
 This sections summarizes all conclusions reached after studying the data.
 ![](/Screenshots/WalkAnimation.gif)

 ### Summary